 What is wellness coaching?

-All wellness coaching appointments will be online via zoom for the remainder of the spring semester.
+All wellness coaching appointments will be online via zoom for the remainder of the summer.
+You must either be enrolled in summer classes or be registered for the fall in order to participate in coaching.
 Please scroll through to read more about what to expect from coaching and how to make an appointment.
-If you have questions please contact Courtney Hoffman at email@example.com.
+If you have questions please contact Ashley Hinton.

 For a Zoom (online) appointment: